Unlock the Power of Annual Appeal Letters: Stunning Tips

-Why are year end appeal letters such a high priority for charities?
+Why are annual appeal letters such a high priority for charities at year-end?

 We can see their impact in the numbers: